heroiclabs/nakama-docs/docs/console-overview.md

 ![Console Storage Page](images/console/console-storage-objects.png)

-The Storage page displays a list of all storage objects, searchable according to collection and key name.
+The Storage page displays a list of all storage objects, searchable according to collection name, key name, and user ID.
 From here you have view, edit, and delete any storage object.
 See [Collections](storage-collections.md) to learn more.

 Select any desired object to view and edit the corresponding details:
 ![Console Storage Object Page](images/console/console-storage-object-details.png)